 Mice will sneak in through small holes, raccoons will create larger holes, but squirrels can get through smaller holes which at first glance don’t even seem to be there until an actual inspection is done.

 What do you do if you see signs of damaged entry points?
-If you see these signs, you need to call the experts because there are a set of strategies that need to be implemented in order to repair the entry point, remove the squirrel humanely and to prevent future damage.
+If you see these signs, you need to call the experts because there are a set of strategies that need to be implemented in order to repair the entry point, remove the squirrel humanely and prevent future damage.

 You could try to apply prevention methods yourself but because of our experience with customers who have tried this themselves, we suggest you call the professionals so the job is done right, and with a guarantee.

 Most of the interior damage you’re going to see from squirrels will be in your attic which means you need to inspect it yourself from time to time.
 Other times they’ll be stuck in walls or chimney sweeps.
-If there are squirrels living in your attic you’ll find damage in the form of chewed out wires, wood chips all over the place from chewing through the attic structure, air vent damage or damage to virtually anything in your attic.
+If there are squirrels living in your attic you’ll find damage in the form of chewed wires, wood chips all over the place from chewing through the attic structure, air vent damage or damage to virtually anything in your attic.
 We’ve never seen a customers home catch fire because of electrical damage caused by a squirrel but it’s been known to happen for obvious reasons.

 If squirrels decide they want to enter other parts of your home, you can expect a lot of damage being done to the wall-boards leading into your home or ceiling.
 The longer a family of squirrels is living in your attic, the higher the chance they’ll cause substantial damage and the need for an attic cleanup and repair will be in order.